 - Serve on top of Naan bread for a quick and easy lunch the next day.

 - Like it spicy?
 Swap out the chili powder for cayenne pepper.

 - Add some veggies to your sauce.
 Cauliflower and peas go well with curry.

 What to serve with Indian tikka masala?

-- Follow the tradition and serve tikka masala over rice, such as basmati, jasmine, or any flavorful rice of your choice.
+- Follow the tradition and serve this one-pan chicken tikka masala over rice, such as basmati, jasmine, or any flavorful rice of your choice.